Memorix101/space_invaders_project/docs/PLATFORMS.md

     <br/>
     <br/>
 - [Rust](https://www.rust-lang.org/)
   - This will take sometime.
-I want it to become nice, but there is a unfinished build.
+I want it to become nice but there is a unfinished build.
     <br/>
     <br/>
 - Python
   - ~~Maybe, but there is an unfinished build in Python 3.~~<br/>
-  Done on 03/01/2020 &#x2611;
+  - Done on 03/01/2020 &#x2611;
     <br/>
     <br/>
 - PS3